leandroroser/rustin15/README.md

 # A 5' cofee with ChatGPT about Rust, from a Pythonista perspective.
-Like Plato's dialogs with transistors.
+Like Plato's dialogs with hashmaps.

 ### Starting from the end